-Among our many orchards is Apple Holler, 5006 S. Sylvania Ave., in Sturtevant.
-The 78-acre orchard, featured on US News, boats a full farm to table restaurant, bakery, and gift shop and offers loads of family fun!
-Their full-service restaurant features a wide selection of farm to table menu items including their "Everyday" Fish Friday, and many apple centric dishes right from the orchard.
+Among our many orchards is Apple Holler, 5006 S. Sylvania Ave. in Sturtevant.
+The 78-acre orchard, featured on U.S. News, boasts a full farm-to-table restaurant, bakery and gift shop.
+Their full-service restaurant features a wide selection of farm-to-table menu items including their "Everyday" Fish Friday and many apple centric dishes right from the orchard.

 You can pick your own apples and peaches or select from a variety of already picked grab bags.
 With fall comes fresh-pressed cider from the stands and apple cider donuts, along with a field full of pumpkins as well.

-From hayrides to sleigh rides and a variety of barnyard animals for the kids; there is always something for everyone to enjoy year-round.
+From hayrides to sleigh rides and a variety of barnyard animals for the kids, there is always something for everyone to enjoy year-round.
 Apple Holler also offers a charming rustic venue space available for special events and weddings on their property.

-Ela Orchard, 31308 Washington Ave., in Rochester, offers customers more than two dozen varieties of apples and four kinds of pears.
+Ela Orchard, 31308 Washington Ave. in Rochester, offers customers more than two dozen varieties of apples and four kinds of pears.
 Their apple barn also has pressed cider for sale.